oliverpaisley/oliverpaisley.github.io/about.md

 ---
 layout: page
-title: About Observable Data
+title: About
-summary: "Observable Data is a blog about R, data visualizations, and data science."
+summary: "This is a static website for Oliver Paisley."
 permalink: /about/
 ---